 In conclusion, with the presented scenarios, it can be stated that the CSA outperforms the WOA and PSO.
 This can be seen in scenario I, where the CSA iterates an average of time and has a higher search consistency in obtaining the values of the best results.
 This is also observable in scenarios II and IV.
-Nonetheless, in Scenario III, the WOA outperforms the CSA and PSO in terms of search consistency in obtaining the values of the best results and has the fewest number of times to iterate for the optimum result.
+Nonetheless, in scenario III, the WOA outperforms the CSA and PSO in terms of search consistency in obtaining the values of the best results and requires the fewest iterations for the optimum result.